Why is it Important?

 Is there a Cap to the Percentage?

-What is the Formula that Permanent Disability Percentage Calculated?
+What is the Formula for the Permanent Disability Percentage Calculated?

-A final Permanent Disability Rating Percentage is obtained only after the impairment rating, Whole Person Impairment, which is obtained from the Evaluating Physician is then adjusted for Diminished Future Earning Capacity, Occupation and Age at the time of injury.
+A final Permanent Disability Rating Percentage is obtained only after the impairment rating; Whole Person Impairment obtained from the Evaluating Physician is then adjusted for Diminished Future Earning Capacity, Occupation, and Age at the time of injury.
 In some cases, there can be multiple evaluators and multiple ratings.

-Within the calculation, the Disability percentages varied on based upon occupations and age.
-For example, a Furniture Mover would their rating adjusted higher for a Back Injury.
+Within the calculation, the Disability percentages varied based on occupation and age.
+For example, a Furniture Mover would adjust their rating for a Back Injury.
 A Secretary would have their rating adjusted lower for a Back Injury.
-For Injured Workers who are under the age of 39, their Permanent Disability Percentage is reduced.
+For Injured Workers under the age of 39, their Permanent Disability Percentage is reduced.
 For Injured Workers who are above the age of 39, their Permanent Disability Percentage is increased.

-California Worker’s Compensation Law also allows for Insurance companies to reduce awards via apportionment.
-This means that the insurance company is only responsible for the Permanent Disability caused by the work injury.
+California Workers’ Compensation Law allows insurance companies to reduce awards via apportionment.
+This means the insurance company is only responsible for the Permanent Disability caused by the work injury.

 How does the Rating Percentage Translate into Money?

 Each Rating corresponds to a fixed number of weeks of compensation.
-Compensation is paid based on the number of weeks and the weekly compensation rate, in accordance with
+Compensation is paid based on the number of weeks and the weekly compensation rate by

 Labor Code section 4658.
-The compensation rate will be based upon the Injured Worker’s Average Weekly Wage.
+The compensation rate will be based on the Injured Worker’s Average Weekly Wage.

 Why are Permanent Disability Percentages Important?

-Certain Permanent Disability Percentages can trigger special benefits under California Workers’ Compensation Law.
-There are two percentages which are very important in California Workers’ Compensation Law, 70 and 100 percent.
+Specific Permanent Disability Percentages can trigger unique benefits under California Workers’ Compensation Law.
+Two significant percentages in California Workers’ Compensation Law are 70 and 100 percent.

 How is the Disability Assessed?

-A single injury can result in multiple impairments to several parts of the body.
+A single injury can result in multiple impairments to several body parts.
 For example, an injury to the arm could result in limited elbow range of motion and shoulder instability.
 Multiple impairments must be combined in a prescribed manner to produce a final overall rating.

-Similarly, if an Injured Worker has a number of injured body systems, each of them needs to be combined to come up with the overall Permanent Disability Percentage.
+Similarly, if an Injured Worker has several injured body systems, each must be combined to create the Permanent Disability Percentage.
 For example, an Injured Worker can have an orthopedic injury and an internal medicine injury.

 Final ratings come out in strings.
 The following is a string: